 Camping in Umpqua National Forest – on another visit to a hot springs in Umpqua National Forest, we stayed at a nearby campground.
-The forest is just North of of Crater Lake and the campsite is a quick 20 minute drive to the entrance of the park.
-However accommodations are extremely rustic, with pit toilets and no showers.
+The forest is just North of Crater Lake and the campsite is a quick 20-minute drive to the entrance of the park.
+However, accommodations are extremely rustic, with pit toilets and no showers.

 Bend, Oregon – Besides Klamath Falls, the second closest town to the park is Bend.
 Located two hours away, you can find many more formal accommodations including some fun camping themed hotels we mentioned on our guide to day trips from Bend, Oregon.

 What is glamping?

 Glamping is a luxurious way of camping, usually involving amenities like air conditioning, large beds, and private bathrooms.
 It is a great way to experience the outdoors without sacrificing comfort.

 Yes!
 Stay at the Honeylunar in Southern Oregon to enjoy a luxury tent experience complete with air-conditioning and a king-sized bed.